oracle/opengrok/Webapp-configuration.md

 ## Changing webapp name

+You might need to modify the web application if you don't store the configuration file in the default location (<code>/var/opengrok/etc/configuration.xml</code>).
+This can be conveniently done using the `opengrok-deploy` script by supplying the path to the configuration.

-If you need to change name of the web application from source to something else you need to use special option `-w <new_name>` for indexer to create proper xrefs, besides changing the `.war` file name.
-Be sure that when this changed you reindex cleanly from scratch.
-Examples below show just deploying `source.war`, but you can use it to deploy your `new_name.war` too.
+If you need to change name of the web application from `source` to something else, just deploy `source.war` as `new_name.war`.

 Deploy the modified `.war` file in glassfish/Sun Java App Server: